simondiep/sliding-robots/README.md

   * Store this in local storage
 * Sound effect for button clicks
 * Hotkeys for buttons
-* Styling - Center the canvas to match header
 * Keep robots in same place but generate new goal location on completion

 ## Development notes